MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     	New-MsolServicePrincipal

-    When prompted, enter your choice of a display name for this service principal that will help you identify its purpose later as an account for you to connect to the Azure Rights Management service so that you can protect and unprotect files.
+    When prompted, enter your choice of a display name for this service principal that helps you to identify its purpose later as an account for you to connect to the Azure Rights Management service so that you can protect and unprotect files.

     An example of the output of New-MsolServicePrincipal: